markhughes/FactionsFramework/README.md

 ./gradlew jar
 ```

+You can use the [stable tree](https://github.com/MarkehMe/FactionsFramework/tree/stable) to compile the most recent release of Factions Framework.

 ## Development Builds [![wercker status](https://app.wercker.com/status/92bc69512683cb678863e30e8ba82070/s "wercker status")](https://app.wercker.com/project/bykey/92bc69512683cb678863e30e8ba82070)

 [![wercker status](https://app.wercker.com/status/92bc69512683cb678863e30e8ba82070/m "wercker status")](https://app.wercker.com/project/bykey/92bc69512683cb678863e30e8ba82070)

 Development builds are not production ready and no support is guaranteed.
 Things could be broken (and we should assume they are).
 So please proceed with caution!
+However, feel free to report bugs.

 You can grab development builds at [Wercker](https://app.wercker.com/#RedstoneOre/FactionsFramework).
+To download development builds, go to the latest build and open the Archive artifacts step.